abirmingham/dotfiles/README.md

 dotfiles
 ========

-The things that go in ~
+The things which live at ~.